Cosmic-Chatter/Exhibitera/exhibitera/apps/InfoStation/README.md

 You can control the placement of an image by choosing one of `left`, `middle`, `right`.
 Text will flow around images placed with `left` and `right`, while `middle` will create a full-width interruption in the text.

-You can select one of four sizes when inserting an image: 25%, 33%, 50%, or 100%.
+You can select one of six sizes when inserting an image: 25%, 33%, 50%, 67%, 75%, or 100%.
 Images whose width is smaller than the specified size will not be enlarged to fill the space, so make sure your images are large enough.